Trump prods Republican senators to work harder on healthcare reform

 And two other Republican senators, Lindsey Graham and Bill Cassidy, complicated matters by announcing an alternative plan.

 McConnell, a skillful tactician who was forced two weeks ago to scrub a planned vote on an earlier version opposed by both moderates and hard-line conservatives in his party, has planned for a vote on the retooled bill next week.
-(Reporting by David Alexander; Editing by Bernadette Baum)